jessicafarias/restaurant_api/README.md

 <!-- ABOUT THE PROJECT -->

 #### Features:
-- All users are allowed to make comments
+- All users are allowed to make comments on each restaurant
-- The website is responsive
+- The API render JSON Objects
-- All images are located in the cloud
+- All images are located in the cloud (cloudinary) using Active Storage

 #### Base URL for request
 It's deployed [here](https://restaurant-api3.herokuapp.com/) on heroku